-Individual photos will be taken in late September and available for purchase via an online proof system.
-All students must be photographed regardless of whether or not they are purchasing a package.
-Retakes are generally taken in October.
+Individual photos will be taken on Tuesday October 1 and available for purchase via an online proof system All students must be photographed regardless of whether or not they are purchasing a package.
+Retakes are scheduled for Friday October 18.
+Class Picture Day will occur in the Spring of 2020.